bdaiinstitute/spot_ros2/spot_description/README.md

 ```

 ## ROS 2 Control
-The Spot URDF also has the option to be constructed with ROS 2 control tags, which is uses the hardware interface plugin from [`spot_hardware_interface`](../spot_hardware_interface) package.
+The Spot URDF also has the option to be constructed with ROS 2 control tags, which is uses the hardware interface plugin from the [`spot_hardware_interface`](../spot_hardware_interface) package.
 To get the plain URDF file containing these tags, run

 ```
 ros2 run xacro xacro -o ./urdf/out/spot_ros2_control.urdf ./urdf/spot.urdf.xacro add_ros2_control_tag:=True